Dallas Child Support Attorney

 How Long Is Child Support Paid in TX?

-Parents have a responsibility to provide for their child's financial needs, even if their marriage or relationship has ended.
-The family courts in Texas typically order the parent without primary physical custody to pay child support in order to help provide for their child's financial needs.
+Family courts in Texas typically order the parent that does not have primary physical custody to pay child support in order to help provide for their child's financial needs.
 Child support is paid until the child turns eighteen or graduates from high school, depending upon which event comes last.

-Our Dallas divorce lawyers at O’Neil Wysocki P.C. have represented countless clients in child support cases.
+Our Dallas child support lawyers at O’Neil Wysocki P.C. have represented countless clients in child support cases.
 We understand the impact that child support can have upon your child's welfare as well as your own finances, and we strive to provide you with effective advocacy at your family court hearings.
 Call (972) 852-8000 to discuss your situation with our experienced team.